DataDog/kics/documentation/rules/terraform/gcp/stackdriver_monitoring_disabled.md

 ### Description

- Kubernetes Engine Clusters must have Stackdriver Monitoring enabled by setting the `monitoring_service` attribute to `"monitoring.googleapis.com/kubernetes"` or leaving it undefined, which allows Google Cloud’s default monitoring.
-Disabling monitoring by setting `monitoring_service = "none"` leaves clusters without visibility into performance, health, or security events, increasing the risk of undetected failures or malicious activity.
+ Kubernetes Engine clusters must have Stackdriver Monitoring enabled by setting the `monitoring_service` attribute to `"monitoring.googleapis.com/kubernetes"` or leaving it undefined to use the default monitoring.
+Disabling monitoring by setting `monitoring_service = "none"` removes visibility into cluster performance, health, and security events, increasing the risk of undetected failures or malicious activity.

-Secure configuration should look like:
+A secure configuration should include:

 ```
 resource "google_container_cluster" "example" {